During my eight-year career as a personal trainer, I’ve seen many teens taking testosterone supplements.

 Excessive testosterone production can further lead to an overproduction of an oily substance called sebum.
 Sebum often triggers acne, which many teenagers already struggle with.

-What’s more, acne outbreaks caused by unnecessary usage of test boosters may continue to occur even in adulthood.
-So, teens taking testosterone supplements are risking permanently damaging their skin.
+What’s more, acne outbreaks caused by unnecessary usage of testosterone pills may continue to occur even in adulthood.
+So, teens taking testosterone boosters are risking permanently damaging their skin.

 3. Increased Sexual Desire

-Sexual desire depends on testosterone production.
+Sexual desire depends on testosterone production and testosterone levels.
 Low testosterone causes low libido, while high testosterone increases it, which is true for both males and females.

 We know that teenagers naturally experience an increase in sexual desire because their body produces more sex hormones (estrogen, progesterone, and testosterone).

-So, taking supplements may result in an excessive sex drive.
+So, taking testosterone boosters may result in an excessive sex drive due to higher testosterone levels.

-On top of that, supplements that work by blocking estrogen may simultaneously increase sexual desire and decrease sexual performance.
+On top of that, testosterone boosters that work by blocking estrogen may simultaneously increase sexual desire and decrease sexual performance.

 4. Enlarged Male Breast Tissue